What Is Inquiry-Based Learning?

 Inquiry-Based Learning Examples

 One of the many exciting things about inquiry-based learning is that is can be done in any grade level and in any subject area.
-Students of all ages can participate in inquiry-based learning.
-In fact, inquiry-based learning projects are a great way to include cross-grade collaboration and promote interaction between younger and older students.
+In fact, inquiry-based learning projects can be a great way to include cross-grade collaboration and promote interaction between younger and older students.
+Here are a few examples of inquiry-based learning projects you may want to implement in your classroom:

 Community Garden

-During their inquiry, students may learn can learn about topics related to math, science, economics, health and nutrition and social studies.
-Learning about community gardens can also allow the class to be more involved in the local community outside of the school.
-This allows students to see how their inquiry and research can be applied to real life.
+During their inquiry, students can learn about topics related to math, science, economics, health and nutrition and social studies.
+Learning about community gardens can also allow the class to be more involved in the local community outside of school.

 Habitats